kaitrepte/porE/README.md

 * GPA : Grid point approach.
 Void and accessible porosity are calculated using a grid in the unit cell.
 * PSD : Pore size distribution.
 Using a Monte-Carlo scheme, the pore size distribution is calculated.

-To run the code, go to the *run* folder.
+To run the code, go to the *examples* folder.
 The file run.sh includes these options:

 * porE: This is the standard code.
 Includes OSA, and the standard GPA
 * porE_subgrid: A modified, much faster version of the GPA (GPA_sub-grid).
 Includes OSA as well.
 Further, there is an evaluation of the pore windows, which uses the output of get_PSD (see below)